-You should spend each and every day recording at least 10-15 little victories.
+You should spend time daily recording at least 10-15 little victories.
 If you come up with more, GREAT!
 Your victory log will provide you with a helpful perspective when things aren't going well.
 Whenever athletes go through rough spots in their training or career, they tend to forget that they ever accomplished anything positive.
 It's during these tougher times that your victory log will provide you with a much needed, more positive perspective.

 IMPORTANT NOTE: Use your victory log daily for at least 30 days.
 Turning a bad habit around and developing a new one usually takes about a month.
-However, my suggestion is that you get in the habit of using your victory log as a regular part of your training all season long and into the off season as well.
-It will only take you a few minutes every evening to make your entries and this small investment of time will pay off in huge dividends later.
+However, my suggestion is that you get in the habit of using your victory log as a regular part of your training all season long.
+It will only take you a few minutes every evening to make your entries and this small investment of time will pay off huge dividends later.